nclespaul/NY-Times-Reach-Search/README.md

 NPM's (axios, body-parser, express, mongoose, morgan, react, react-dom, react-router), Dev Dependencies (babel-core, babel-loader, babel-preset-es2015, babel-preset-react, webpack)
 - Website URL:

-This is a React-based web scraper that queries and displays articles from the NY Times using [New York Times Article Search API](http://developer.nytimes.com/).
+This is a React-based web scraper that uses the [New York Times Article Search API](http://developer.nytimes.com/). to query and display articles that interest the user.
+The app has an option to allow the user to save articles for later.
+The query returns clickable links that retrieve the article for immediate reading if desired.

 # :newspaper: NY Times ReactJS App :statue_of_liberty: